Ayushtiwari27/Music-Recommendation-Engine/README.md

 The problem statement given was:
 >Demonstrate through your app the different kinds of algorithms that a web-streaming app (like Netflix) or an audio-streaming app (like Spotify) may use for their Recommendation Engine.

+## About the Project
+The recommendation Engine made is a Content-based filtering system which predits the next user's choice on the basis of Genre and the year of release of the song being played.
+The engine uses [K-means Clustering](https://blogs.oracle.com/ai-and-datascience/post/introduction-to-k-means-clustering#:~:text=K%2Dmeans%20clustering%20is%20a,represented%20by%20the%20variable%20K.) to predict the songs.

 ## Built With
 </br>
 <p float = "left">